huggingface/blog/tgi-messages-api.md

 > *"The new Messages API with OpenAI compatibility makes it easy for Ryght's real-time GenAI orchestration platform to switch LLM use cases from OpenAI to open models.
 Our migration from GPT4 to Mixtral/Llama2 on Inference Endpoints is effortless, and now we have a simplified workflow with more control over our AI solutions." - [Johnny Crupi, CTO](https://www.linkedin.com/in/johncrupi/) at [Ryght](http://www.ryght.ai/?utm_campaign=hf&utm_source=hf_blog)*

-The new Messages API is also available in Inference Endpoints now, on both dedicated and serverless flavors.
+The new Messages API is also now available in Inference Endpoints, on both dedicated and serverless flavors.
 To get you started quickly, we’ve included detailed examples of how to:

 - [Create an Inference Endpoint](#create-an-inference-endpoint)
 - [Using Inference Endpoints with OpenAI client libraries](#using-inference-endpoints-with-openai-client-libraries)